7 people rescued from Puyallup River, officials say

-First responders from around Pierce County rescued seven people in the Puyallup River who had been floating the river Wednesday afternoon.
+First responders from around Pierce County rescued seven people who got into trouble while floating the Puyallup River on Wednesday afternoon.

 Crews were dispatched about 4:30 p.m. to the river near the Sumner water treatment plant, 13114 63rd St. E., according to East Pierce Fire & Rescue.